todogroup/outbound-oss/content/03-starting-oss-projects.md

 Before starting a project, it is reasonable to get answers to the key questions:

 * Is it possible to join efforts with an existing open source project?
-* Can we launch and maintain the project using the OSS model?
+* Can we launch and maintain the project using the open source model?
 * What constitutes success?
 How do we measure it?
 * Can we financially sponsor the project?
 Do we have an internal executive champion?
 * Will the project be able to attract outside enterprise participation (from the start)?